kucheriavii/udemy_economics/progress.md

 - 78. Using INDEX & MATCH as a Substitute for VLOOKUP
 - 79. XLOOKUP as a Substitute for VLOOKUP and INDEX&MATCH
 - 80. The Mapping Exercise
+- 81. Mapping the Rows in the Database Sheet